kpcyrd/backseat-signed/README.md

 example-0.1.0.tar.gz <- PKGBUILD <- .BUILDINFO <- .pkg.tar.zst <- .pkg.tar.zst.sig
 ```

-Due to a chain of lucky coincident, when an Arch Linux package maintainer signs a package they built from `example-0.1.0.tar.gz`, they sign something that contains a hash (`.pkg.tar.zst/.BUILDINFO`) of something that contains a hash (`PKGBUILD`) of the original `example-0.1.0.tar.gz`.
+Due to a chain of lucky coincidents, when an Arch Linux package maintainer signs a package they built from `example-0.1.0.tar.gz`, they sign something that contains a hash (`.pkg.tar.zst/.BUILDINFO`) of something that contains a hash (`PKGBUILD`) of the original `example-0.1.0.tar.gz`.

 Or how about this one?

 ```
-example-0.1.0.tar.gz <- example_0.1.0.orig.tar.xz <- Sources.gz <- Release <- Release.gpg
+example-0.1.0.tar.gz <- example_0.1.0.orig.tar.xz <- Sources.xz <- Release <- Release.gpg
 ```

-This is technically not a "bit-for-bit" chain, the source tarball is commonly recompressed so only the inner .tar is compared, the outer compression layer is disregarded.
+This requires some squinting since in Debian the source tarball is commonly recompressed so only the inner .tar is compared, the outer compression layer is disregarded.

 ## But didn't this just go wrong?